daystram/proton/README.md

 Proton also acts as a [WireGuard](https://www.wireguard.com/) VPN server, as the worker nodes will attach to the cluster via this virtual network.
 This allows the worker nodes to lie behind a NAT'd network (e.g. homelabs or home servers) and lose the requirement to have a public IP or to expose any ports.

+This guide is valid as of K3s/Kubelet version `v1.20.2+k3s1`.

 ## Kubernetes Agent Setup Walkthrough

 This guide will setup a master node (tailored to be setup in a VPS) and worker nodes, joined via a WireGuard VPN tunnel.